usamasubhani/blog/content/posts/hugo-setup.md

 ---
-title: "Blogging Setup With Hugo and Github Pages"
+title: "Blogging Setup With Hugo and GitHub Pages"
 date: 2020-03-18T17:28:51+05:00
 draft: false
 ---

 If you want to share your thoughts with the world, starting an online blog is a good idea.
 You can use a static site generator and a free static hosting service to host your blog for free.

-In this post, I will show you how I setup my blog using Hugo and Github pages.
+In this post, I will show you how I setup my blog using **Hugo** and **GitHub pages**.

 ## Workflow

 1. Write posts in markdown.
 2. Convert to a static website using hugo.
-3. Commit and push to Github to deploy.
+3. Commit and push to GitHub to deploy.

 ## Install Hugo